 In the central areas, the Bairro Alto offers some of the best of Lisbon’s street art.
 The best can be found around Rua de São Boaventura and Travessa dos Fiéis de Deus.
 The Alfama and Graça also hide street art murals.
 Download Lisbon’s street art app to find out where to find all the street art.
 The app is only for android phones.

 Dziś trudno w to uwierzyć, ale w 1755 roku Lizbonę nawiedziło najsilniejsze w Europie trzęsienie ziemi.
 Odwiedziliście już stolicę Portugalii? 🇵🇹 #visitlisboa #visitlisbon #lisbon #lisboa #portugal #portugalia #visitportugal #portugalhistory #praçadecomercio #europeancapitals #europeancities #beautifulplaces #sunnyday #exploretheworld #theworldisbeautiful #traveltheglobe #traveltheword #travellingisfun #travellingislife #worldisamazing #earthporn #traveleurope

 Praca De Comercio is a huge 18th century square in Lisbon city.
 It is one of the biggest squares in Europe.
-It overlooks the stunning Tagus River, there are alfresco restaurants and cafes that line the square.
+It overlooks the stunning Tagus River, some alfresco restaurants and cafes line the square.
 The Triumph Arch set in the impressive backdrop.

 It was also called Terreiro do Paço because it was the location of the Paços da Ribeira until it was destroyed by the great 1755 Lisbon earthquake.
 It is a great place to see the magnificent Portuguese architecture.